 - Red Mars (as well as much of Kim Stanley Robinson's other work) reads like genuine prophesy.
 Every single tool in Red Mars is carefully researched.
 Well, with the exception of the Longevity Treatment, for which we are given almost no scientific explanation.
 It's there purely as a literary device to keep the main cast around longer while things continue to change on Mars.

 - Given that The Machine Stops by E. M. Forster dates back to 1909, Zeerust is painfully evident throughout — but the idea of a globe-spanning information-processing system managing the delivery of food, operation of air travel, and aiding the dissemination of information is far from implausible, even if many of the details are distorted relative to what is now considered feasible.

 - Jules Verne did some of these, with 20,000 Leagues Under the Sea and From the Earth to the Moon being the more oft-cited examples because major parts of their premises later came true, namely, the development of the submarine and the possibility to send space travelers to the moon through some sort of ballistic propulsion.

 - Stephen Baxter tends to write in this category, with books like Titan, about a mission to the moon using a combination of decommissioned Shuttle, ISS and Apollo technology.

-- Max Headroom: Strongly related to its Twenty Minutes into the Future premise, though still spiced with the occasional TV commercial that makes people's brains explode.
-Which may be a comedic exaggeration of a Reverse Funny Aneurysm; certain TV shows have been known to trigger grand mal seizures.
+- Max Headroom: Strongly related to its 20 Minutes into the Future premise, though still spiced with the occasional TV commercial that makes people's brains explode.
+Which may be a comedic exaggeration of a real-life phenomenon; certain TV shows have been known to trigger grand mal seizures.